 Developers who apply for planning permission for residential development may be asked to contribute towards provision of affordable housing.
 Our policy on this is set out in our Interim Approach on Affordable Housing.

-“Housing development of 10 or more dwellings (or sites of 0.33 ha or more, or part thereof) in the Major Haltemprice Settlements, Principal Towns and Towns; or 3 or more dwellings (or sites of 0.1ha or more, or part thereof) elsewhere, must make provision for an element of housing which is kept in perpetuity as accessible and affordable to those unable to compete in the general housing market.
+“Housing development of 10 or more dwellings (or sites of 0.33 ha or more, or part thereof) in the Major Haltemprice Settlements, Principal Towns and Towns; or 3 or more dwellings (or part thereof) elsewhere, must make provision for an element of housing which is kept in perpetuity as accessible and affordable to those unable to compete in the general housing market.
 The Council will seek to achieve the proportion of affordable housing shown in Figure 1 [see below].
 The tenure split, size and type of affordable housing will be informed by the most up to date housing needs assessment (or Strategic Housing Market Assessment as appropriate), the current local authority housing register; the existing affordable housing stock in the locality; other site specific approved surveys which might have been undertaken; with reference to Planning Guidance current at the time of the application.

 Reflecting these targets as a guide, the proportion and tenure balance of affordable housing required on individual sites will be determined, taking into account viability and the economics of provision.
 The Council will work with the private sector and Registered Providers to achieve the required level of affordable housing.